Art for Babies – What Crawlers Could Do in the Art World

 In addition to diagonal signs, the fu character can also appear in many different objects, not necessarily red in color.
 For example, during the reign of Kangxi Emperor (1654–1722), Chinese artists made famille verte wine pots in the form of the characters fu and shou.
 The word “shou” means “long life”.
 Famille verte is a type of Chinese porcelain which is predominantly green in color.
 The iridescence of this type of porcelain is most visible in the blue and green enamels due to the glaze has contracting.
 The novels The Three Kingdoms or the Romance of the Western Chamber were likely a source of inspiration for the illustrations on these pots.

-On the fifteenth day of the first month of the year Chinese people celebrate the Lantern Festival.
+On the 15th day of the first month of the year Chinese people celebrate the Lantern Festival.
 Families light candles outside their houses and walk the street carrying lanterns to help guide wayward spirits home.
 By releasing sky lanterns into the air, people let go of their past selves and get new ones, which they will then let go of the following year.
 To light up the atmosphere, families usually display red couplets and lanterns on their door frames.

 The Lantern Festival tradition may have been started by the Han dynasty emperor, Ming (58–75 CE).
-Inspired by the Buddhist practice emperor Ming ordered all households, temples, and the imperial palace to light lanterns on the fifteenth day of the first lunar month.
+Inspired by the Buddhist practice emperor Ming ordered all households, temples, and the imperial palace to light lanterns on the 15th day of the first lunar month.
 In the past, the lanterns were fairly simple, and only the emperor and noblemen had large ornate ones.

 Successive Chinese emperors liked this practice and continued to celebrate the Lantern Festival.
 In 1485 an imperial court painter depicted the Chenghua Emperor enjoying the festivities with families during the Lantern Festival.
 Activities included acrobatic performances, operas, magic shows, and setting off firecrackers.
 Also, to create small explosions, courtiers filled bamboo stems with gunpowder that was subsequently burnt.